AbuTalha3/Football-World-Cup-2026/README.md

 Features:

 ## Live Match Updates:
-Get real-time updates on all matches, including live scores, goals, substitutions, and `match statistics`.
+Get real-time **updates on all matches**, including live scores, goals, substitutions, and `match statistics`.
 ## News and Highlights:
  Stay informed with the latest news articles, analysis, and video highlights covering the World Cup action.
 ## Match Schedule: